Financial-Times/v1-authors-transformer/README.md

 `curl -X GET https://{pub-semantic-user}:{pub-semantic-password}@semantic-up.ft.com/__v1-authors-transformer/transformers/authors`

 ### GET /transformers/authors/{uuid}
-The V1 Authors transformer holds all the V1 Authors in memory and this endpoint gets the JSON a person with a given UUID.
+The V1 Authors transformer holds all the V1 Authors in memory and this endpoint gets the JSON for an author with a given UUID.
 The UUID is derived from the TME composite id at this point

-A successful GET results in a 200 and 404 for not finding the person
+A successful GET results in a 200 and 404 for not finding the author

 `curl -X GET https://{pub-semantic-user}:{pub-semantic-password}@semantic-up.ft.com/__v1-authors-transformer/transformers/authors/8138ca3f-b80d-3ef8-ad59-6a9b6ea5f15e`